AEP's distribution rate case

 AEP will collect a new charge called the Distribution Asset Recovery Rider to collect the deferred cost of distribution system improvements and expenses accrued over the past decade.
 As a result, the total bill impact of the distribution rate agreement is an increase of approximately $2 per month for an average Columbus Southern Power residential customer using 1,000 kWh of electricity and $1 per month for an average Ohio Power customer.

-As of January 2015, all AEP customers will see the customer charge on their bill change to $8.40, regardless of the season or amount of energy used per month.
-This change is meant to reflect the fixed and consistent nature of distribution costs for AEP and is revenue neutral, meaning that it will not result in any revenue increase for AEP.
+As of January 2015, all AEP customers will see the customer charge of $8.40, regardless of the season or amount of energy used per month.
+This change reflects the fixed and consistent nature of distribution costs for AEP and is revenue neutral, meaning that it will not result in any revenue increase for AEP.
 Instead, this change will result in more uniform and consistent pricing for customers year round.

 Did the PUCO consider public opinion in making its decision?